PacktPublishing/Hands-on-Web-Development-with-ASP.NET-Core-and-Angular-7/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-●	Prior working knowledge C#
+●	Prior working knowledge C# <br/>
-●	Familiarity with Git and GitHub for source control
+●	Familiarity with Git and GitHub for source control<br/>
-●	Some understanding of basic HTML and JavaScript/TypeScript syntax ●	(Optional) Experience with relational databases and table data structures
+●	Some understanding of basic HTML and JavaScript/TypeScript syntax<br/>
+●	(Optional) Experience with relational databases and table data structures<br/>

 ### Technical Requirements
 This course has the following software requirements:<br/>
-●	An editor like Atom, Sublime Text or Visual Studio Code (Preferred) ●	Node.js – Latest Version Available
+●	An editor like Atom, Sublime Text or Visual Studio Code (Preferred)<br/>
+●	Node.js – Latest Version Available<br/>
-●	Angular
+●	Angular<br/>
 ○	 npm install -g @angular/cli
-This course has been tested on the following system configuration:
+This course has been tested on the following system configuration:<br/>
-●	OS: Windows 10
+●	OS: Windows 10<br/>
-●	Processor: Dual Core 3.0 Ghz
+●	Processor: Dual Core 3.0 Ghz<br/>
-●	Memory: 4GB
+●	Memory: 4GB<br/>
-●	Hard Disk Space: 200MB
+●	Hard Disk Space: 200MB<br/>

 ## Related Products